mshockwave/portfolio/content/blog/llvm-sched-model-1.md

 So far we have been discussing out-of-order cores, which is one of the primary reasons why we need buffers in the first place.
 But in-order cores are still a thing, because it dramatically simplifies the chip design and reduces the area, which are top on the list for products like embedded devices.
 It's also getting more popular in cases where you want save areas for specialized units like BIG vector units or even matrix multiplication units.
 SiFive's X280, which we've seen its scheduling model previously, and X390 are good examples, where they save area by adopting in-order design and enjoying a whopping 512- and 1024-bit vector, respectively.

 For in-order cores, you simply set `BufferSize` and `MicroOpBufferSize` mentioned earlier to **zero**.
-When an uop is handed to an in-order unit in LLVM's scheduling model, _dispatch_ and _issue_ are conisdered happening at the same time.
+When an uop is handed to an in-order unit in LLVM's scheduling model, _dispatch_ and _issue_ are considered happening at the same time.

 <div style="text-align: center;">
   <picture>